Khosefin/Khosefin/README.md

 <h3>Little facts about me 🧑</h3>

-- 🧞 I'm a Tech Enthusiast since childhood.
+- 🧞 I've been a Tech Enthusiast since childhood.
 - 🔭 I’m currently working on myself to learn and grow more
-- 💡 Contributing to Open Source Projects is always been a goal to me.
+- 💡 Contributing to Open Source Projects is always been a goal for me.
-- ⚡ Fun fact: I love game, especially CS.
+- ⚡ Fun fact: I love games, especially CS.
 <br>

 ---